americanexpress/one-app/README.md

 > While American Express has been using One App in production since 2016, this open source iteration
 > of the framework is in a soft launch state.
 There will be a full documentation site forthcoming.

-## 👩‍💻 Hiring 👨‍💻

-Want to get paid for your contributions to `one-app`?

-> Send your resume to oneamex.careers@aexp.com

 ## 📖 Table of Contents

 - [Features](#-features)